PaulBueckhard/OnceAPawnATime/readme.md

 How to run the board client:
-1. Make sure you pip installed the requirements (pip install requirements.txt)
+1. Make sure you pip installed the requirements (`$ pip install -r requirements.txt`)
 2. Run client.py
 3. answer with yes/any whether you want to play against AI
 4. answer with yes/any whether you want board visualisation